k-box/k-box/docs/developer/commands/index.md

   exists on the Core.
 - `dms:lang-publish`: Publish Javascript language files for RequireJS i18n plugin
 - [`users:import`](./user-import-command.md): Import users from a CSV file
-- [`documents:check-affiliation`](./documents-check-affiliation.md): Check if all the
-  documents has the same institution of the first uploader.
-The command assumes that the user affiliation has not been changed since the upload of the document
 - [`documents:check-latest-version`](./documents-check-latest-version.md): Check if
   the latest version details of a Document are correctly reported in a document descriptor
 - `collections:clean-duplicates`: Clean the duplicated documents contained in a collection